Valieva failed drug test confirmed

 Last updated on .From the section Winter Olympics

-The International Testing Agency has confirmed teenage Russian Olympic Committee figure skater Kamila Valieva failed a drugs test in December.
+The International Testing Agency has confirmed teenage Russian figure skater Kamila Valieva failed a drugs test in December.

 The 15-year-old was part of the team which claimed figure skating gold on Monday but the medals were not awarded because of a "legal issue".

-The Russian Anti-doping Agency lifted her suspension, enabling her to compete at the Beijing Winter Olympics.
+The Russian Anti Doping Agency lifted her suspension, enabling her to compete at the Beijing Winter Olympics.

 But the International Olympic Committee has now appealed against that decision.